Michael von Reutern: Life

 Reutern graduated from the Tsarskoye Selo Lyceum in 1837.
-He started his career as a civil servant in the Ministry of Finance in 1840, he was transferred to the Ministry of Justice in 1843, where he remained until 1854.
-In 1862, he was appointed Finance Minister under the liberal reformist tsar, Alexander II, and introduced a system of public accounting.
+He started his career as a civil servant in the ministry of finance in 1840; he was transferred to the Ministry of Justice in 1843, where he remained until 1854.
+In 1862, he was appointed finance minister under the liberal reformist tsar, Alexander II, and introduced a system of public accounting.
 Reutern's period in office was also marked by the promotion of private credit institutions and attempts to stabilise the ruble.
 He succeeded in reforming taxation and customs laws, by abolishing the spirits lease and the introduction of an excise tax on brandy.
 Government revenues rose significantly, the chronic budget deficit was removed in 1867, and budgetary surpluses were achieved from 1873.
 On trade policy, Reutern pragmatically supported reducing some tariffs and duties on manufacturing goods in 1863 and 1868.

-The Russian-Turkish war reversed some of the measures that had led to Reutern's successes, and he resigned in 1878.
+The Russo-Turkish War reversed some of the measures that had led to Reutern's successes, and he resigned in 1878.